jvbalen/cover_id/README.md

-## Chroma-based Cover Detection
+## Chroma Fingerprinting for Cover Detection

-Chroma-based cover detection and fingerprinting.
 Includes a proof-of-concept implementation of a chroma fingerprint based on a convolutional neural net.

 See LICENSE.